hickford/git-credential-azure/README.md

 git config --global --unset-all credential.helper git config --global --add credential.helper "cache --timeout 7200" # two hours git config --global --add credential.helper azure
+# to also use git-credential-oauth
+git config --global --add credential.helper oauth
 ```

 You may choose a different storage helper such as `osxkeychain`, `wincred` or `libsecret`, but git-credential-azure must be configured last.
 This ensures Git checks for *stored* credentials before generating *new* credentials.